sjsanjsrh/EbookToPDF/README.md

 For Windows users, a standalone executable version is available, eliminating the need for manual Python or dependency installations.
 This makes the tool accessible to a broader audience, including those who may not be familiar with Python environments.

-1. **Download the Executable:** The latest version of the Ebook to PDF executable can be found in the Releases section of this GitHub repository.
-2. **Extract the Zip File:** After downloading, extract the contents of the zip file to your desired location.
-3. **Launch the Application:** Open the extracted folder and run the `Ebook_to_PDF.exe` file to start the program.

 ### Usage Guide

 1. **Set Page Count:** Indicate how many pages you wish to convert.
 This sets the scope of the conversion process.